Pecan Pie Without Corn Syrup

 a slice of pecan pie.

-So, for those who don’t want to use corn syrup this recipe is made without corn syrup and tastes amazing.
+For those who don’t want to use corn syrup, this pecan pie is made without corn syrup and tastes amazing!

 pecan pie slice up close.